 Prior to graduating from Faulkner University’s Thomas Goode Jones School of Law in 2001, John was employed in the health care field in the Tuscaloosa area, where he received 5 years of managerial and health insurance experience.
 John joined the firm as an attorney in May of 2002.

 John has a son, Jet, who attends Montgomery Academy.
-He is a member of First Baptist Church in Montgomery and is involved in many local charity and fund raising events, including Magic Moments and the Leukemia & Lymphoma Society.
+He is a member of First Baptist Church in Montgomery and is involved in many local charity and fundraising events, including Magic Moments and the Leukemia & Lymphoma Society.
 John also serves on the Boards of Directors for the Henry Tellis Foundation and The F. Scott & Zelda Fitzgerald Museum.